🚨 Scam Guide · 2026

 6 Tourist Scams in Brisbane

-Six Brisbane scams — sourced from r/brisbane with real incidents.
+Six Brisbane scams — sourced from traveler reports with real incidents.
 Airport taxi long-routing, DiDi toll overcharging, Fortitude Valley club bait, and rental fraud.
 Know before you go.

 📍 Brisbane, Australia 📅 Updated April 2026 💬 6 scams documented ⭐ Reddit-sourced & verified